checkworkrights/checkworkrights.github.io/_posts/resources/2018-10-23-Student Visa Fortnightly.md

 ---

 As many employers of visa holders are aware, most Australian Student Visa holders have work rights limited to 40 hours per fortnight.
-This regularly presents rostering issues for employers and workers alike, but problems caused by the Government definition of a fortnight is something many employers and visa holders may not be aware of.
+This regularly presents rostering issues for employers and workers alike, but problems caused by the Government definition of a fortnight are something many employers and visa holders may not be aware of.

 ### The Problem with a Fortnightly Pay Cycle
 Many businesses work on a fortnightly rostering and payment cycle and most payroll and rostering software platforms follow this fortnightly pattern.
-However, from the perspective of The Department of Immigration in a four week period there are actually three fortnights.
+However, from the perspective of The Department of Immigration in a four week period, there are actually three fortnights.
 This is where the confusion begins.

 Imagine the two scenarios below, both time sheets for a one month period submitted by Student Visa holding employees: